getappmap/appmap-js/docs/reference/uninstalling-appmap.md

 to no longer prepend `npx appmap-node` is enough to stop using AppMap.

 ## Removing AppMap-generated files from your project
-If you had generated AppMaps, you will have a number of files in your project folder that can safely be removed after completing the uninstall steps above.
+If you had generated AppMap Data, you will have a number of files in your project folder that can safely be removed after completing the uninstall steps above.
 This is an optional step.

 Start by removing the AppMap configuration file: